 To be honest, we visited Korcula with kids mainly because it was easy getting to Korcula from Hvar.
 In addition, the Hvar to Korcula ferry was a convenient stop between our 2 days on Hvar with kids and our final Croatia stop where we spent 2 days in Dubrovnik with kids.

-Sure, we had read about how beautiful the town is, but normally we look for more than just a beautiful town, we look for fun outdoor activities like hiking or going to the beach.
+Sure, we had read about how beautiful the Korcula Old Town is, but normally we look for more than just a beautiful town, we look for fun outdoor activities like hiking or going to the beach.

-Things to do around Korcula with Kids
+5 Things to do in Korcula with Kids

-Old Town Korcula
+1. Old Town Korcula

-Korcula is a small city blessed with an amazing Old Town.
-Filling a small thumb-shaped peninsula, the walled city dates back to the 15th century.
+Korcula, Croatia is a small city blessed with an amazing Old Town.
+Filling a small thumb-shaped peninsula, the walled city of Korcula dates back to the 15th century.

 We entered the Korcula Old Town through the south gate via a large and elegant stone staircase.
-We walked up the main street all the way to the end, stopping along the way to admire the Cathedral of Saint Mark, the charming side streets and do some souvenir window shopping.
+We walked up the main street all the way to the end, stopping along the way to admire the Cathedral of Saint Mark, the charming Korcula Old Town side streets and do some souvenir window shopping.